General Information and FAQ

 Meetings

 All-Parent "Band Booster" Meetings – The Band Boosters refers to ALL band student parents.
-Our meetings are held on the first Thursday of each month at 7 pm in the CHS band room and last approximately one hour.
+Our meetings are held at CHS in the band room, usually start at 7 p.m. and last approximately one hour.
 All are invited to attend.
 This is a great place to hear what is going on, what is coming up, and meet other parents.
-See the calendar for up-to-date meeting dates and times (occasionally days/times need to be changed).
+Check out the calendar for up-to-date meeting dates and times.

 New Parent Meetings – There is a Band Booster meeting for new families in March that will provide you with lots of information regarding Marching Band.
-There is also a mandatory parent meeting on the 1st day of Band Camp at 7 pm in the CHS band room.
+There is also a mandatory parent meeting on the first day of Band Camp at 7 p.m. in the CHS band room.
 It is very important that you stay informed about the wonderful things our children and the band are accomplishing and how you can support them.

 Volunteering